matthiaszarzecki/InterviewQuestions/README.md

 What’s the best and worst thing about working here?

 How was your last vacation?
 Surely you took your vacation days.

+Thinking back to people who have been in this position previously, what differentiated the ones who were good from the ones who were really great?